Embrace Sports Algarve Triathlon Holiday – Day 1

 We waited for quite a while by the luggage carousel, wondering who else would be on the holiday with us.
 The pre-arrival information suggested that we would be picked up with Mel, but we didn’t know who our ‘Embrace representative’ would be.
 There were lots of elderly golfers, but not many people who looked like they might be runners or triathletes.
 Finally, our cases arrived and we headed out to meet the Embrace representative.
 We wondered who it might be waiting for us… It was Alan 😀 It was great to see a familiar face.
 There were also a couple of others, including Heather, a triathlete, who had travelled from Seattle!

-I ended up on the front seat of the minibus, so I got to chat to Alan for a couple of hours on the way to Lagos, which helped me to feel less stressed about what we would be doing during the week.
+I ended up on the front seat of the minibus, so I got to chat to Alan for a couple of hours on the way to Lagos.
+This helped me to feel less stressed about what we would be doing during the week.

 When we arrived at the Giramar, everyone was almost ready to go out for a run, so we dropped our cases in our room, changed and headed back to join the others.
 I was keen to get moving as we had been sitting down for so long and I wanted to get some exercise in, however, I was also aware from our last trip that I would find it difficult running in the heat.
 Our first run was a coastal jog out to the lighthouse.
 I got chatting to Heather… And got distracted, so we took a wrong turn and had to go back – oops!